CRM Maintenance: A Step by Step Guide on How to Clean & Maintain your CRM Database

 STEP 3: Data Verification

-Next on up, we have data verification, we see this being as a very crucial element to your data making sure it’s clean, up to date and ready for use!
+Next on up, we have data verification, we see this being a very crucial element to your data making sure it’s clean, up to date and ready for use!

 To put it simply, this is the process where your data is checked for accuracy and inconsistencies, determining whether data is complete, correct and accurately translated from one source to another.
 You want your data to be able to support any new processes in any new system.